Abhijith734/Abhijith734/README.md

-- 👋 Hi, I’m @Abhijith734
+- 👋 Hi, I’m Abhijith
-- 👀 I’m interested in Graphic designing & Coding
+- 👀 I’m interested in Graphic designing & Web Coding
 - 🌱 I’m currently learning Electronics & Communication Engineering
 - 💞️ I’m looking to collaborate on sustainable development projects
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Abhijith734/Abhijith734 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.